15.3 Cost Sharing Policy

 Implicit in the University’s commitment to cost share is the PI's agreement to ensure that:

-- Voluntary cost sharing is permitted by the particular sponsor and project for which it is being proposed funds are available for cost-shared direct costs.
+- Voluntary cost sharing is permitted by the particular sponsor and project for which it is being proposed and that funds are available for cost shared direct costs.

-- Once awarded, cost sharing is managed in the same manner as project PTA.
-Cost-shared expenses will be appropriately charged, tracked and accounted for in compliance with University and sponsor requirements.
+- Cost shared expenses will be appropriately charged, tracked, reviewed, certified and accounted for in compliance with University and sponsor requirements.

 - University space is coded in the University's Space Inventory System, consistent with the coding of expenditures in the accounting system.